5 Spices with Healthy Benefits

 Healthiest Ways to Use Spices

-Whether you use spices fresh or dried, you’ll still get beneficial compounds, says Vizthum.
-But, she cautions, “If you fry or grill food with spices, it decreases the antioxidants.
-However, microwave cooking, simmering or stewing foods with spices actually heightens the antioxidant levels of spices.”
+Whether you use spices fresh or dried, you’ll still get beneficial compounds.
+Experts point out that frying or grilling can decrease spices’ antioxidants while microwave cooking, simmering or stewing foods with spices can actually heighten their antioxidant levels.

-Regardless of the other health benefits, spices add flavor to food and can make healthy meals delicious and interesting.
-And, says Vizthum, “One of the biggest benefits of using spices is that they are a healthy way to get you out of an eating rut.”
+Regardless of the other health benefits, spices add flavor to food and can make healthy meals delicious and are a healthy way to get you out of an eating rut.
 Enjoying your food is key to maintaining healthy habits for the long term.
 Be sure to talk to your doctor or a dietitian before changing your diet.

 Try this: Stewed Chicken

 We often associate cinnamon with sweet foods, but it works in savory dishes as well, like this stewed chicken.
-Vizthum suggests this sweet and savory recipe:
+Try this sweet and savory recipe: